 πŸͺŸ Mining on Windows

-About 15 minutes.
+About 20 minutes.
 Works on Windows 10 and Windows 11 (64-bit).
-No compilers, no WSL β€” just download two zips, edit one text file, and run two programs.
+No compilers, no WSL β€” just download two zips, edit one text file, and run a few commands.

 Step 1 of 5